MariaDB4j/MariaDB4j/README.md

 Note that the Maven <version> number of the core/app/pom artifacts versus the db artifacts, while originally the same, are now intentionally decoupled for this reason.
 So your new DBs/mariaDB4j-db-(linux/mac/win)(64/32)-VERSION/pom.xml should have its Maven <version> matching the new mariadb binary you are contributing (probably like 10.1.x or so), and not the MariaDB4j launcher (which is like 2.x.y).

 In addition to the new directory, you then need to correspondingly increase: 1. the `version` of the `dependency` in the mariaDB4j/pom.xml (non-root)  &  2. the databaseVersion in the DBConfigurationBuilder class.
 Please have a look for contributions made by others in the git log if in doubt; e.g. [issue 37](https://github.com/vorburger/MariaDB4j/issues/37).
-Please TEST your pull request on your platform!  @vorburger will only only run the build on Linux, not Windows and Mac OS X.  As the DBs jars are separated from the main project, one needs to build the DB JAR so it ends it up in your local repo first: cd down the DBs subfolder and do a mvn clean install for the DB you want to build i.e. mariaDB4j-db-mac64-10.1.9/ .
-After that, up again to the project root repository and mvn clean install should work fine.
+Please TEST your pull request on your platform!  @vorburger will only only run the build on Linux, not Windows and Mac OS X.  As the DBs jars are separated from the main project, one needs to build the DB JAR so it ends it up in your local repo first: cd down the DBs subfolder and do a ./mvnw clean install for the DB you want to build i.e. mariaDB4j-db-mac64-10.1.9/ .
+After that, up again to the project root repository and ./mvnw clean install should work fine.

 So when you contribute new MariaDB native binaries versions, place them in a new directory named mariaDB4j-db-PLATFORM-VERSION under the DBs/ directory - next to the existing ones.
 This is better than renaming an existing one and replacing files, because (in theory) if someone wanted to they could then easily still depend on earlier released database binary versions just by changing the <dependency> of the mariaDB4j-db* artifactId in their own project's pom.xml, even with using later version of MariaDB4j Java classes (mariadb4j core & app).